0xcf/decal-web/about.md

 # After this Course

 There's no substitute for real-world experience.
 If you'd like to get experience in a low-risk but real-world setting, consider [joining the OCF](https://ocf.io/getinvolved) as a volunteer staff member.
 There, you'll be able to put the things you learn in this course to use, and help other students while you're at it.
 Best of all- **there's no application process**!
 Just drop by and say hi :)

+Weekly staff meetings are held Wednesdays at 8pm at the OCF lab.